 In my last post, ‘The Benefits of Customization,’ I told you I would review the cost of customization in my next post.
 If you missed it, you can find it here:

 Of course, the benefits of customization don’t come without some associated costs.
-Some examples of the costs involved in customization include:
+Here are some examples of the cost of customizing PTC Arbortext:

 The most obvious cost is the cost of initially developing and testing the customization code.
 This will vary based on how extensive the customizations are.
 Also, don’t forget to keep maintenance costs in mind.
 Bug fixing, adding new features, and adapting customizations to changing requirements all require additional investment.

 When you develop customizations, you generally work with a specific version of Arbortext.
 Depending on how extensive the customizations are, there is a chance that some part of the customization will break when you upgrade your Arbortext software to a new release version.
 In that case, you have two choices: either spend the resources to update the customization for the new Arbortext version, or commit to remaining with an out-of-date version of Arbortext to keep your customizations running.

 With customization, you will need to take user training into account.
 For new features that don’t come out-of-the-box, you will have to develop your own training and support materials, and make sure your end users are up to speed on how to use the new features.
 In addition to the direct costs, this can also make recruiting new staff more challenging.
 There is a lot of DITA expertise in the marketplace, which you can leverage if you are using standard DITA.
 But if you are using a custom doctype and customized Arbortext Editor interface, you may not be able to get the same advantage from potential employees’ previous experience with XML editing or with Arbortext.